gvwilson/thirdbit/src/fiction/in-heck/index.md

 her guilt plain on her face,
 but Special Blazes met Maddy's eyes without flinching.
 "I know it's not fair,
-but her talent could be the end of everything.
+but specials like her are the only ones that could wake the Makers, and if they ever come back, they'll start using us just like they did back when.
-Specials like her are the only ones that could wake the Makers, and if they ever come back, they'll start experimenting on the rest of us just like they used to.
+It's our job to prevent that
-The Operators have dedicated our lives to preventing that, just so folks like you could live your lives in peace.
+so that folks like you can live your lives in peace.
 I don't expect you to agree with us, but my conscience is clear."